RossPaterson/advent-of-code/2022/README.md

 This was the most difficult so far.
 The first part is finicky but conceptually easy, and sets the scene.
-The cube folding in the second part is very tough, especially those like me who find spatial reasoning difficult, even with scissors and paper.
+The cube folding in the second part is very tough, especially for those like me who find spatial reasoning difficult, even with scissors and paper.
 In addition, the the sample input and real input had different shapes.
-I went for a (very ugly) general solution, but most people in the
+I went for a (very ugly) general solution, but most people in the [Reddit thread](https://www.reddit.com/r/adventofcode/comments/zsct8w/2022_day_22_solutions/) hardcoded the cube.
-[Reddit thread](https://www.reddit.com/r/adventofcode/comments/zsct8w/2022_day_22_solutions/)
-hardcoded the cube.